 Description Under the LTI Plan, annual grants of PSRs are made to Executives to align remuneration outcomes with the creation of sustainable shareholder value over the long-term.
-LTI opportunity Aristocrat's shares and dividing the Executive's LTI nearest whole figure.
-In determining the 'LTI Oppor e will be determined by calculating the Face Value of Opportunity by the Face Value and rounding down to the tunity', the Board will take into account the nature of the ction and purpose of the long-term component and other Vesting conditions Three vesting conditions apply to LTI grants made during FY24: - Relative TSR 30% - Relevant EPS 30% - Individual Performance Based Condition 40% Together, the three components provide a balance that incorporates financial tests with a holistic assessment across the full range of objective key measures in areas that will position the Company for ongoing success.
-Relative TSR - 30% weighting year during which the PSRs are granted (1 October For any PSRs to vest pursuant to the Relative TSR to or greater than the median ranking of constitue Group, being constituents of the S&P/ASX100 Inde period and provides a relative, objective, external n companies with which Aristocrat competes for ca The percentage of PSRs that may vest is determine Aristocrat's TSR ranking relative pital, customers and talent. ed based on the following vesting schedule: PSRs subject to Relative TSR value of the relevant shares at the start of the perf (VWAP) of those shares over the 90 calendar days date.
-The value of the relevant shares at the end o shares over the 90 calendar days prior to (and incl The Board may adjust the Relative TSR vesting co nor disadvantaged by matters outside of manager condition, this includes adjusting the Peer Compar limited to takeovers, mergers or de-mergers that n ndition to ensure that an Executive is neither advantaged nent's control that affect achievement of the vesting ator Group to take into account events including but not night occur during the performance period.
-The Board may tive TSR vesting condition is adjusted to reflect sustainable
+LTI opportunity The number of PSRs to be granted to an Executive will be determined by calculating the Face Value of Aristocrat's shares and dividing the Executive's LTI Opportunity by the Face Value and rounding down to the nearest whole figure.
+In determining the 'LTI Opportunity', the Board will take into account the nature of the position, the context of the current market, the function and purpose of the long-term component and othe relevant information.
+Vesting conditions Three vesting conditions apply to LTI grants made during FY24: - Relative TSR 30% - Relevant EPS 30% - Individual Performance Based Condition 40% Together, the three components provide a balance that incorporates financial tests with a holistic assessment across the full range of objective key measures in areas that will position the Company for ongoing success.

+Relative TSR -30% weighting

+Relative TSR performance is assessed over a three-year period which will commence at the start of the financial year during which the PSRs are granted (1 October 2023 to 30 September 2026 in respect of LTI grants in FY24).

+For any PSRs to vest pursuant to the Relative TSR vesting condition, Aristocrat's compound TSR must be equal to or greater than the median ranking of constituents of the Peer Comparator Group.
+The Peer Comparator Group, being constituents of the S&P/ASX100 Index, is defined at the commencement of the performance period and provides a relative, objective, external market-based performance measure against those companies with which Aristocrat competes for capital, customers and talent.

+The percentage of PSRs that may vest is determined based on the following vesting schedule:

+to Peer Comparator Group vesting condition that Below the median ranking 0% At the median ranking 50% Above the median ranking Between 50% and 100% but below the 75 th percentile increasing on a straight-line basis At or above the 75 th percentile 100%

+For the purposes of calculating TSR over the performance period, unless the Board determines otherwise, the value of the relevant shares at the start of the performance period is based on volume weighted average price (VWAP) of those shares over the 90 calendar days prior to (but not including) the performance period start date.
+The value of the relevant shares at the end of the performance period is based on the VWAP of those shares over the 90 calendar days prior to (and including) the performance period end date.

+The Board may adjust the Relative TSR vesting condition to ensure that an Executive is neither advantaged nor disadvantaged by matters outside of management's control that affect achievement of the vesting condition, this includes adjusting the Peer Comparator Group to take into account events including but not limited to takeovers, mergers or de-mergers that might occur during the performance period.
+The Board may also exercise its discretion to ensure that the Relative TSR vesting condition is adjusted to reflect sustainable growth outcomes aligned to the interests of shareholders.

+PSRs subject to Relative TSR